• Github

 Overview¶

 Conditions are used to specify when nodes are allowed to execute.
 Conditions can be used to specify a variety of required conditions for execution, including the state of the node itself (e.g., how many times it has already executed, or the value of one of its attributes), the state of the Scheduler (e.g., how many TIME_STEP s have occurred in the current TRIAL), or the state of other nodes in a graph (e.g., whether or how many times they have executed).
 This package provides a number of pre-specified Conditions that can be parametrized (e.g., how many times a node should be executed).
 Custom conditions can also be created, by assigning a function to a Condition that can reference any node or its attributes, thus providing considerable flexibility for scheduling.
+These Conditions may also be referred to as “basic” Conditions.
+Graph structure Conditions are distinct, and affect scheduling instead by modifying the base ordering in which nodes are considered for execution.

 Creating Conditions¶